MDShields7/Hosting-React-Zeit/README.md

 If you are using browser history, you'll need this to make sure your index.html file is being given on the other routes.

-Towards the *end* of your server file make sure you have this (this needs to run after you've setup all your other endpoints)
+Towards the *end* of your server file make sure you have this (this needs to run after you've setup all your other endpoints).

 ```
 const path = require('path')